rickfindlater/rickfindlater.github.io/pages/resume-cv.md

 - Product design and product management of Spotlight Reportings five products.
 - Creation and maintenance of a Figma component library and comprehensive design system.
+- Staying up to date with emerging technologies like AI and exploring innovative ways to leverage them as both productivity tools and product integrations.
 - Conducting in-depth user research, data analysis, interface design, prototyping and user testing.
 - Close collaboration with other members of the product team as well as with other teams in the business.
 - Identifying gaps in the customer journey and implementing initiatives to enhance the experience.